 (From Sri Prabhandavali, chapter 6)

-[October 13, 2016, is a very auspicious day.
-It is the disappearance day of Srila Raghunatha dasa Gosvami, Srila Raghunatha Bhatta Gosvami and Srila Krsnadasa Kaviraja Gosvami.
-We pray to them and glorify them for their mercy, that they may bless us in Krsna consciousness.
+[For the disappearance day of Srila Raghunatha dasa Gosvami, Srila Raghunatha Bhatta Gosvami and Srila Krsnadasa Kaviraja Gosvami, we pray to them and glorify them for their mercy, that they may bless us in Krsna consciousness.
 To that end, please accept this lecture spoken by Sri Srimad Bhaktivedanta Narayana Gosvami Maharaja in Hindi, and later translated by Prema-vilasa dasa and published in Sri Prabandhavali:]

 Srila Raghunatha dasa Gosvami is an eternal associate of Sri Caitanya Mahaprabhu and also of Krsna, but in the pastimes of Mahaprabhu, he showed the sadhana-bhajana for attaining the elevated devotional stages of bhava and prema.
 If a sadhaka sincerely desires to engage in bhajana to achieve the direct association of the Supreme Lord without delay – perhaps in only one or two births – then he should engage in bhajana just as Raghunatha dasa Gosvami did.